Combination of air and sea freight: Multi Modal freight

 Here we will discuss what they mean and what they represent in the freight environment.

-is as we have seen previously and contrary to inter modal, the movement of cargo from origin to destination by several modes of transport but there is only one transport provider or entity responsible, therefore under a single contract.
+As we have seen previously and contrary to inter modal, the movement of cargo from origin to destination by several modes of transport but there is only one transport provider or entity responsible, therefore under a single contract.
 A single carrier contracted to make a single journey.

 In other words, the key functions of the two terminologies are the same, but the differentiation lies in the contract and the responsibility of the movement.